Career and Technical Education Month

 CTE Month Press Kit Starter

 Does your program have a press kit?
-This is a great tool to have on hand when VIPs (media, policymakers, state leadership, etc.) attend an event or visit your program to provide them with quick, easily available facts and figures about your program and the impact you are making in your community!
-It should contain basic information about your program, a tip sheet or some facts about CTE, a news release for an event if relevant, and a business card for the media contact or public outreach contact at your program or school.
+This is a great tool to provide VIPs (media, policymakers, state leadership, etc.) that attend an event or visit your program with quick, ready-to-use facts and figures about your program and the impact you are making in your community!
+Press kits typically are housed in a two-pocket folder, and contain basic information about your program, a tip sheet or some facts about CTE, a news release for an event if relevant, and a business card for the media contact or public outreach contact at your program or school.

 What Is Career and Technical Education?